rust-lang/rustc-dev-guide/src/getting-started.md

 <!-- toc -->

 This documentation is _not_ intended to be comprehensive; it is meant to be a quick guide for the most useful things.
-For more information, [see this chapter on how to build and run the compiler](./building/how-to-build-and-run.md).
+For more comprehensive information, [see this chapter on how to build and run the compiler](./building/how-to-build-and-run.md).

 ## Asking Questions